20treeAI/github-workflows/README.md

 ## Dagster Build, Test, Deploy

-This [workflow](./.github/workflows/dagster.yml) will build a docker image and then test it before pushing it to GCR.
+This [workflow](./.github/workflows/dagster.yml) will build a docker image and then test it before pushing it to GAR.
 Also supports creating development environment in stage cluster if you label a PR `dev-env`.
 The development enviornment will be removed if you remove the label or close the PR.

 [Example call to dagster workflow](./examples/dagster.yml)